-The Wisconsin Academy of Family Physicians, in partnership with the Illinois, Indiana and Michigan chapters of the American Academy of Family Physicians is excited to announce a virtual, American Board of Family Medicine (ABFM)-endorsed KSA group study on Well Child Visits.
+The Wisconsin Academy of Family Physicians, in partnership with the Indiana, Maryland, Minnesota, New York, and Ohio chapters of the American Academy of Family Physicians is excited to announce a virtual, American Board of Family Medicine (ABFM)-endorsed KSA group study on Mental Health in the Community.

-This program will use a web-based system that will allow family physician learners from across the country to complete the KSA and learn from physician experts, while in the comfort of your home or office.
+This innovative program will use a robust web-based system that will allow family physician learners from across the country the opportunity to complete the KSA while engaging their peers and an expert content leader from a location of their choosing.

 At the session attendees will work together to complete the Knowledge Self-Assessment of the topic content area.
 Upon passing the assessment you will receive 10 ABFM Certification Points and 8 CME Credits.

 Application for live continuing medical education (CME) credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.

 Registration is limited to the first 20 participants, in the order that payment is received.
 Please be sure to make your online payment as soon as you complete the registration form.